1. Protect Nail

 For mild nail infection or while waiting to see a doctor:

 - Apply an over-the-counter antibiotic ointment and bandage.
+An oral antibiotic will likely be prescribed.

 3. When to See a Doctor